bennytemmerman/toha/content/notes/2.Splunk/SPL/index.md

 | search dependency IN (<data_model1>, <data_model2>)
 ```
 Find alerts related to datamodels
-> Mind that this is something custome and might not work in your environment.
+> Mind that this is something custom and might not work in your environment.
 This is more of a sidenote for me to reference to.

 ### Licenses
 ```bash